Energy-Consumption Advantage of Quantum Computation: Proposal on experimental demonstration

+To overcome the challenge, we propose a construction of $f$ that can be implemented within a polynomial time by $B$ yet cannot be distinguished from the uniformly random choice of $f$ for $A$.
 To instantiate the random functions $f:\{0,1\}^N\to\{0,1\}^N$ in Simon's problem, we use a pseudorandom permutation, a well-established primitive of cryptography~\cite{goldwasser1996lecture}.
 For some key bit string $k\in\{0,1\}^L$ of length $L$, a pseudorandom permutation $f_k$ can be computed by a block-cipher algorithm such as Advanced Encryption Standard (AES)~\cite{Dworkin2023,Daemen:2002:DRA}, using a classical circuit of a polynomial size in $N$ and $L$.
 For a sufficiently large fixed $L$, the key $k\in\{0,1\}^L$ is selected uniformly at random by $B$ and kept as $B$'s secret in the same way as $b$ and $s$, so that $k$ should be kept unknown to $A$.
-A crucial property of the pseudorandom permutation is that, whatever polynomial-time algorithm $A$ performs in the experiment, $A$ cannot distinguish $f_k$ from a uniformly randomly drawn $1$-to-$1$ function, unless $A$ knows $k$.
+A crucial property of the pseudorandom permutation is that whatever polynomial-time algorithm $A$ performs in the experiment, $A$ cannot distinguish $f_k$ from a uniformly randomly drawn $1$-to-$1$ function unless $A$ knows $k$.
 Conventionally, this computational hardness assumption is justified for a large key length $L$ because no known polynomial-time algorithm can distinguish $f_k$ from a truly random choice of $1$-to-$1$ functions.
 Note that multiple block-cipher algorithms such as AES are believed to be secure against attacks even by quantum computers as well as classical computers as we increase the key length $L$~\cite{Bonnetain2019,Jaques2020,Jang2022}, while the detailed security analysis of the choice of $L$ for the computational hardness assumption is beyond the scope of this paper and is left for future work.

 In place of the uniformly random $1$-to-$1$ function $f_\text{$1$-to-$1$}$, we propose to use the one-way permutation $f_k$ as its replacement $\tilde{f}_\text{$1$-to-$1$}$ in the experiment, i.e.,

 To construct a replacement $\tilde{f}_\text{$2$-to-$1$}$ for the uniformly random $2$-to-$1$ function $f_\text{$2$-to-$1$}$ satisfying $f_\text{$2$-to-$1$}(x)=f_\text{$2$-to-$1$}(x\oplus s)$, we use the fact that for any $a<b$, the probability of having